coderlawa/milestoneOne/README.md

 ### Solved Bugs

-1. The "Home" option in the navigation menu stayed black regardless of the item selected - this was corrected by removing ".active" from the code.
+1. The "Home" option in the navigation menu stayed black regardless of the item selected.

+    * SOLUTION - Removing the ".active" class from the code was a fix.

 2. Profile tabs was cut off at one end on smaller screens even though the ".overflow-x-auto" class by Bootstrap had been implemented.

-Solved this issue by moving the "Portfolio" tab to its own stand-alone section and redesigned it.
+    * SOLUTION - Moved the "Portfolio" tab to its own stand-alone section and redesigned it.

-3. The text of the middle card caused mis-alignment whenever the the screen real-estate was 768px - this was resolved by media query.
+3. The text of the middle card caused mis-alignment whenever the the screen real-estate was 768px.

+    * SOLUTION - Added code to target the element in the media query.

+4. The hero image became elongated when viewed on a tablet screen.

+    * SOLUTION: I inspected the element's css and realised it did not need height coded in.
+This was done after discussing with my Mentor (Graeme Taylor).

-### Solving User Stories
+### Lighthouse

-* First Time Visitors
-    * I want to navigate the website easily to find info relevant to my needs.
-    The navigation bar at the top of the site has been designed to always remain visible to the site visitor regardless of the section they may be viewing.

-    * I want to read about the developer's abilities.
-    The site has been populated with tabs containing the dev's profile to give FTVs a peak into the developer's background.

-    * I want to view previously completed sites.
-    The portfolio section shows off projects completed by the developer and can be accessed from the navigation bar.

-    * I want to send the developer a message.
-    This task can be completed using the contact form which is at the bottom of the website.
-It can also be accessed from the navigation menu.

-* Frequent & Returning Visitors
-    * I want to find updates of the developer's portfolio.
-    A portfolio section has been created to fulfill this need and will be updated with new content as the developer progresses in his career.

-    * I want to send the developer a message.
-    Similar to the needs of FTVs, a contact form has been provided at the bottom of this project along with links to the developer's professional social profiles.